kalisio/vitepress-theme-kalisio/README.md

 ]
 ```

-#### TemplateUrl
+#### TemplateAnchor

 ##### Description

-This component allows to interpolate an Url according a context that includes:
+This component allows to interpolate an `href` according a context that includes:
 * a **domain**: if you like to query an API depending on the flavor
 * a **time**: if you like to query an API at a specific time
 * a **jwt** : if you like to query an API that requires authentication